Fitness Testing

 Manual Method

-You can estimate the per minute rate by counting over 10 seconds and multiplying this figure by 6, or count over 15 seconds and multiply by 4, or over 30 seconds and doubling the result.
+You can estimate the per minute rate by counting over 10 seconds and multiplying this figure by six, or count over 15 seconds and multiply by four, or over 30 seconds and doubling the result.
 There are obvious potential errors by using this shorthand method.
+The longer you can measure for the more accurate your result.
 If you have a heart rate monitor, this will usually give you an accurate reading.

 Monitor Method

 A heart rate monitor or ECG/EEG can be used to get a more accurate heart rate measurement.
+There is now also a heart rate phone App that can measure heart rate too.
 This is particularly important during exercise where the motion of exercise often makes it hard to get a clear measurement using the manual method.
 Using a heart rate monitor is also useful when you wish to record heart rate changes over short time periods, where the heart rate may be changing.
 Many heart rate monitors are able to record the heart rate values to be reviewed later or downloaded to a computer.
 See also Heart Rate Monitors - how they work.

 Many heart rate monitors require at least a little body perspiration between the chest strap and the skin for best conduction of the signal.
 Make sure that there is a good connection between the chest strap and your chest, and you can add some water or other fluid to increase the conductivity too.